Best Verizon phones 2025

 Why you can trust Android Central Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 Verizon supports the majority of the best Android phones if you want to buy unlocked.
-If you want to buy your phone from Verizon, you can pay full price to get the phone from the carrier, or can opt for monthly payments on your bill.
+If you want to purchase your phone from Verizon, you can either pay the full price to get it from the carrier, or opt for monthly payments on your bill.
 The latter is required for some discounts, so it can be worth it.
-However, with 36-month payment plans being the only option, you may find yourself paying the device off early if you like to upgrade frequently.
+However, with the 36-month payment plans being the only option, you might find yourself paying the device off early if you like to upgrade frequently.

-The Google Pixel 8 is priced like a mid-range phone, but it stands toe-to-toe with the best phones on the market.
-Google's Tensor G3 CPU delivers plenty of performance, and the camera hardware works with the software to provide rich photos and realistic colors.
+The Google Pixel 9 is priced like a mid-range phone, but stands toe-to-toe with some of the best phones on the market.
+The Tensor G4 chipset offers plenty of performance, and the camera hardware works well with the software to provide top-quality photos with realistic colors.

-The Galaxy Z Flip 5 is one of the best of Samsung's compact foldable design.
+The Motorola Razr Plus 2024 is one of the best compact foldable devices you can buy.
 Unlike folding phones that open up like a tablet, this phone folds vertically to easily fit in a pocket or bag.
-Since it has the Snapdragon 8 Gen 2 CPU, you don't give up any performance in pursuit of style either.
-Or, if you're a Samsung fan who prefers a classic phone design, you can also get the Galaxy S24 Ultra if you want the absolute best or even the Galaxy S24 Plus for standout flagship, through Verizon.
+Since it has the Snapdragon 8 Gen 3 chipset, you don't give up any performance in pursuit of style either.
+Or, if you're someone who prefers a classic phone design, you can also get the Galaxy S24 Ultra if you want the absolute best or even the Galaxy S24 Plus for a standout flagship, both through Verizon.

 Samuel Contreras